samcarswell/trochilus/README.md

 Use `troc run list` to see a list of historical runs.
 Optionally filter on `--name`.

-### Update cron info
+### Update job info

-A cron name and log settings can be updated using `troc cron update`.
+A job name and log settings can be updated using `troc job update`.

 ### Crontab example: